captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-I think I’ll take my usual very religious attitude and shop till I drop.
+I think I’ll take my usual very religious attitude and go on a pilgrimage to Macy's.

 ---